FredHutch/tfcb_2022/lectures/lecture03/README.md

 - All instructions for this lesson are links or are available in this repository.
   - See the Tutorial section below to get started with the exercises.
   - The recorded lecture and introductory slides are linked to above.
-  - You are responsible for the material through **Redirection** for this class session; we'll complete the rest of the material in lecture 3.
 - This material requires access to a [unix shell](https://fredhutch.github.io/tfcb_2021/software/#unix-command-line-shell).
 Different "flavors" of shell have slight variations in commands available.
 These materials are designed to work on the group of computing servers at Fred Hutch called "rhino".
 Please see [these instructions](https://fredhutch.github.io/tfcb_2021/software/unix_rhino) for logging on to rhino, and note there is an extra step to log in off campus.
 You can execute most of these commands on your own computer (e.g., without logging in to rhino), but don't be surprised if some of the commands and options are slightly different (especially on OS X).

 ## Reminders